xmpp-iot/xmpp-iot.github.io/gsoc/index.md

 ads: false
 ---

 ***Adding XMPP-IoT to the openHAB smarthome project using Smack*** is a project within XMPP, propsed for [google summer of code 2017](https://developers.google.com/open-source/gsoc/).
-This project will focus on the integration of the support of XMPP-IOT extensions in [OpenHAB](http://www.openhab.org/), through the use of [SMACK libraries](https://www.igniterealtime.org/projects/smack/).
+This project will focus on the integration of the support of XMPP-IOT extensions in the smart home plattform [OpenHAB](http://www.openhab.org/), through the use of [SMACK libraries](https://www.igniterealtime.org/projects/smack/).
+Adding XMPP to OpenHAB enables a secure interoperable transport of data between different OpenHAB instances, for example between offices or you could share your outside temperature with your neighbor.
+Furthermore it will open the possibilty of managing any OpenHAB server without the need of opening ports in your firewall.
+Looking forward to a nice summer coding.

 # Teaser Tasks for 2017